Remote-Stream/psyber/README.md

 ## Recent changes
 ```
+- record your sessions (video and audio)
 - background image sequencing
 - musicgen-small AI model support for sample generation
 - MIDI out support - controll your external synths with Dilber via WebMIDI
 - Process audio/mic in for live reactivity
-- Sample your audio in //todo
+- Sample your audio/mic in
 - UI fixes for popups and notifications
 - Removed most of redundant code and unnecesary files
 - P2P WebSockets now works properly over wss server